The Best Places To Visit In Colorado

 *Submitted by Shara Johnson, SKJ Travel

 The Colorado Territory was founded in 1861, two years after the first prospector shouted “Eureka!” in 1859 and ignited a gold rush.
 The population exploded with men and women seeking their fortunes.
-Small towns, cabins and stage coach lines soon dotted and crisscrossed the mountains.
-Many of the gold and silver mines were dug above tree line where miners toiled in extremely harsh conditions, particularly in winter.

 It’s hard to imagine the gritty lives of these hardy people.
 But a visit to the South Park City Museum in Fairplay will give your imagination a huge boost.
-Forty four original, restored buildings – not reconstructions – are filled with items donated by local families.
+Forty-four original, restored buildings – not reconstructions – are filled with items donated by local families.

 This outdoor museum is a delightful and highly educational stop and one of the most interesting places to visit in Colorado.

 Ever wondered what an assay office looked like inside?
 What equipment processed the ore to separate out valuable minerals?
 What was a typical miner’s cabin or a homesteader’s house?
 What kind of room would you sleep in at a stage stop?
-What were popular tonics and remedies at drug stores in the 1800s?
-What was it like living inside a covered wagon?
-Or working in a blacksmith’s shop?
-Well, all of these burning questions and many more can be answered here.

 Mount Evans Scenic Byway

-One of the nicest things to do in Colorado is to drive along Mount Evans Scenic Byway, the highest paved road in the entire country, reaching over 14,130 feet.
-Driving along you can reach the peak of Mountain Evans, one of Colorado’s fourteeners, with an elevation of 14,271 feet.
+Mount Evans Scenic Byway is the highest paved road in the entire country, reaching over 14,130 feet.
+Driving along, you can reach the peak of Mountain Evans, one of Colorado’s fourteeners, with an elevation of 14,271 feet.

-Once you get to the summit, the views are absolutely impressive and there are plenty of chances to spot bighorn sheep and other wildlife.
+Once you get to the summit, the views are absolutely impressive, and there are plenty of chances to spot bighorn sheep and other wildlife.

 Vail

-With slopes for every level of expertise, the town is a fun place in the winter months and you’ll find a great selection of places to stay, restaurants, shops, designer stores and what not.
+With slopes for every level of expertise, the town is a fun place in the winter months, and you’ll find a great selection of places to stay, restaurants, shops, designer stores, and whatnot.
 In the summer, it’s all about hiking.

-PRACTICAL INFORMATION: Vail is at less than 2 hours drive from Denver.
+Vail is at less than 2 hours drive from Denver.
 Greyhound buses depart daily from Union Station.

 Beaver Creek